Benefits of Exercising

 Joints require motion to stay healthy.
 Long periods of inactivity cause the arthritic joint to stiffen and the adjoining tissue to weaken.
-A moderate exercise program that includes low-impact aerobics, flexibility exercises, and strength training has benefits for arthritis patients, even though it does not slow down the disease progression.
-Many patients who start an exercise program report less disability and pain.
+A moderate exercise program that includes low-impact aerobics, flexibility exercises, and strength training has benefits for people with arthritis, even though it does not slow down the disease progression.
+Many people who start an exercise program report less disability and pain.
 They are also better able to perform daily chores, and they remain independent longer than their inactive peers.
-Older patients and those with medical problems should always check with their doctor before starting an exercise program.
+Older people and those with medical problems should always check with their provider before starting an exercise program.

-The following are useful exercises for osteoarthritis patients:
+The following are useful exercises for people with osteoarthritis:

 Exercises Effect on Fractures and Falls

-Specific exercises may be especially helpful for reducing the risk of fractures:
+Specific exercises may be helpful for reducing the risk of fractures: